 Your Quality Score can be viewed from the campaigns, ad groups, and ads grids.
 Microsoft Advertising calculates how competitive your ads are in the search marketplace by measuring the relevance of your keywords, ads, and landing pages to your audience with its Quality Score metric.
 Quality Score is a weighted value between 1 (underperforming) and 10 (outperforming) used by advertisers to track the performance of changes they make to their ad copy and landing page to make them more relevant to their target audience

-Once an opportunity has been applied or dismissed, you can track your keyword change history on Microsoft Advertising.
+Once a recommendation has been applied or dismissed, you can track your keyword change history on Microsoft Advertising.

-When there are new Keyword Opportunities available, you’ll receive a notification, so you won’t miss any new suggestions.
-To view and edit the Keyword Opportunities:
+When there are new Keyword Recommendations available, you’ll receive a notification, so you won’t miss any new suggestions.
+To view and edit the Keyword Recommendations:

 Your feedback helps us understand how you use our products so that we can improve your Microsoft Advertising App experience.
 Complaints, kudos, or bug reports are welcome!
 Sending your feedback to Microsoft Advertising is easy: